 You must complete and sign an immigration card upon entry to the Bahamas.
-This card will be stamped by officials at the point of entry and you must keep the card until your departure.
+It will be stamped by officials at the point of entry.
+Keep it until you leave.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to obtain access to your passport by deception.
 If you're forced to hand over your passport, contact an

 Australian Embassy, High Commission or Consulate for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

 The local currency is the Bahamian dollar (BSD).
 US dollars are also accepted and you can exchange US dollars for BSD at commercial banks or exchange bureaux.

 It's illegal to depart the country with more than BSD200 in your possession.

 ATMs are located on the larger islands, in airport terminals, banks, casinos and some hotels.
 Only use ATMs inside banks, hotels, plazas and other controlled areas – see Safety and security.